Abdurizak/fitness-app/README.md

 Open a pull request with a clear description of your changes.

 ## Live Server
+silver-mochi-cc1384.netlify.app

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.